sematext/sematext-agent-java/docs/metrics-yaml-format.md

     For example, if you are monitoring Jetty metrics, then the namespace will be `jetty` for the Jetty related metrics.
     * `objectName`: JMX ObjectName pattern to query.
 You can extract tags from the key properties of the object name.
 For more info, refer to [Extracting tags from JMX ObjectName](#extracting-tags-from-jmx-objectname).
 Applicable for JMX data source.
-    * `path`: JSON path to the objects the needs to be queried in the response.
+    * `path`: JSONPath-like expression for the objects that should be queried in the response.
 You can extract tags from the path using placeholders.
      For more info refer to [Extracting tags from JSON Path](#extracting-tags-from-json-path).
 Applicable for JSON data source.

     Each observation has a list of metrics and tags under `metric` and `tag` sections.
     * Each `metric` can have following fields:
         * `name`: Name of the metric.
-Recommended to use dot separated hierarchical naming
+Recommended to use dot-separated hierarchical naming
         * `source`: The attribute name to query in the metric source.
 The metric source can also be a function.
 Refer to [Derived Metrics](#derived-metrics)
         * `label`: Short description of the metric
         * `type`: Metric data type.
 Refer to [Metric Data Types](#metric-data-types) for possible values
         * `description`: Long description of the metric
-        * `send`: `false` if this metric need to be sent to the receiver.
+        * `send`: `false` if this metric has to be sent to the receiver.
 The default value is `true`.
 Will be false for metrics that are extracted as tags or used in the calculation of other metrics.
-        * `stateful`: `true` if .
-The default value is `false`
+        * `stateful`: `true` if the collected metric values have to be preserved across collections.
+The default value is `false`.
+        For example, can be set to true in case of derived metrics where we need to compare with old values.
         * `pctls`: Comma separated percentile values to be calculated from this metric. e.g. `99,95,50`.
 For more info refer to [Percentiles](#percentiles)
         * `agentAggregation`: Used to override the default aggregation function.
 When some of the extracted tags are